 Therefore, it is important for parents, caregivers, and even educators to understand the science behind our children’s genetics in order to nurture them to their full potential, healthiest and happiest selves.

-The genes that a person has inherited are referred as a genotype; a phenotype is referred as how the genes are actually expressed, for instances, physical traits like height and eyes colour, as well as non-physical traits like personality traits, extroversion (Ludlow & Gutierrez, 2014).
+The genes that a person have inherited are referred to as a genotype; while a phenotype refers to how the genes are actually expressed.
+For instances, phenotypes include physical traits like height and eyes colour, as well as non-physical traits like personality traits, such as extroversion (Ludlow & Gutierrez, 2014).

-Genetic Interaction is referred to as a phenomenon of two or more genes affecting the expression of each other in various ways in the development of a single character of an organism (Shinde, 2015).
+Genetic Interaction refers to a phenomenon where two or more genes affects the expression of each other in various ways in the development of a single character of an organism (Shinde, 2015).
 In other words, genes can sometimes contain conflicting information, and in most cases, one gene will win the battle for dominance (Cherry, 2020).

-Genetic code might go off course sometimes.
+Genetic code might also go off course sometimes.
 The genetic abnormalities occur when the zygote have an uneven number of chromosomes.
 For example, the number of chromosomes might divide unevenly and caused the organism to have more or less than the normal 23 chromosomes, when the sperm and the ovum is combined.